CodersSquad-Classes/final-challenge-team-gofast/ARCHITECTURE.md

 **Graphic Interface:**
 ----------------------
 For the graphical interface we are using the console and create an ASCII graphical interface.
-In order to have a better representation of the map and the game for the user, we will use a color system to differentiate the walls, the Pacman, the ghosts and the points.
+In order to have a better representation of the map and the game for the user, we will use a color system to differentiate the walls, the Pacman, the ghosts and the pellets.

 - Pacman will be represented in yellow with the following characters : @
-- The ghosts will be be in different color amd represented with the following character : X
+- The ghosts will be in different color amd represented with the following character : X
-- The walls will be represented with " # " for the horizontal , " # " for the vertical.
+- The walls will be represented with " # " for the horizontal and for the vertical.
-- The points will be represented by classic points : .
+- The pellets will be represented by classic points : .
-- The big points that can put pacman invincible will be representend by : O
+- The PowerPellets that can put pacman invincible will be representend by : O

 Stucture of **pacman.c**